C0Assassin/RB4-to-RB2/README.md

 *  Bad Company - Bad Company
 *  Belinda Carlisle - Heaven Is A Place On Earth
 *  Billy Joel - Uptown Girl
+*  Blue Öyster Cult - Burnin' for You
 *  Blue Swede - Hooked On A Feeling
 *  Breaking Benjamin - Failure
 *  Brian Setzer - Rock This Town